reef-technologies/handbook/training.md

 # bonus material
+ - https://docs.google.com/a/reef.pl/document/d/1IkixAHnuAFWPlDDPIcRg2RIYsQTVOpq26TqwZPgPSCo/edit?usp=sharing - Document with Reef employees' skills (I can help you with) and wishes (I would (not) like to work with).
+This information in taken into account while selecting the project process
  - https://www.ted.com/talks/amy_cuddy_your_body_language_shapes_who_you_are - this explains what Cortisol is
  - https://www.youtube.com/watch?v=4u5N00ApR_k - if you are wondering how agile in corporations might look like